Volunteering in Ecuador

 story of a lucky helper

-We did a short interview with our trainee Leonard and asked him about his stay abroad in South America.
+Out trainee Leonard studies in a dual system and spends his practical part in our company.
+We did a short interview with Leonard and asked him about his stay abroad in South America.

 How did you come up with the idea of volunteering?